JamesEvans2014/JamesEvans2014.github.io/Curriculum-Vitae.md

 #Additional Experience & Interests

-Reinitiated a PhD seminar scheme at Cardiff University.
-This involved coordinating student availability, organising a programme as well as coordinating with the school to enusre minimal clashes with other seminars.
+I pushed and organised a PhD seminar scheme at Cardiff University.
+This involved coordinating student availability, organising a programme as well as coordinating with the school to enusre minimal clashes with other events.

 During the course of my A-levels, I helped to initiate talks with the head of mathematics to convince the school to allow the teaching of the Further Mathematics 'AS' Level.
 When I had decided that I was to undertake Mathematics